GrvExplorer/5_React_Hard_Project/README.md

 # 5 Hard Project
-    Give it a ⭐ if you like this project.
+    Give it a ⭐ if you like these project.

 ### 1. YouTube 2.0
 <p align="left"> <a href="https://youtube-2-0-livid.vercel.app" target="_blank" rel="noreferrer"> <img src="./assets/youtube_banner.png" alt="banner" /> </a> </p>